thisdot/starter.dev/starters/serverless-framework-sqs-dynamodb/README.md

 }
 ```

-Once defined, run `yarn db:seed` to seed your database.
+Once defined, run `npm run db:seed` to seed your database.
 See https://github.com/99x/serverless-dynamodb-local#seeding-sls-dynamodb-seed for more information.

 ### Streams